-Carpal Tunnel Syndrome (CTS) stands as one of the most common upper extremity disorders, affecting individuals across various age groups and occupations.
+Introduction: Carpal Tunnel Syndrome (CTS) stands as one of the most common upper extremity disorders, affecting individuals across various age groups and occupations.
 Characterized by the compression of the median nerve within the carpal tunnel, CTS presents with symptoms such as pain, numbness, tingling, and weakness in the hand and wrist.
-The prevalence of CTS is influenced by factors such as repetitive hand movements, wrist overuse, and anatomical predispositions.
+The prevalence of CTS is influenced by factors such as repetitive hand wrist anatomical movements, overuse, and predispositions.
 As this condition impacts both occupational and daily activities, effective therapeutic interventions are sought to alleviate symptoms and improve overall hand function.